Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Estimation

 \subsection{Criterion for RD tree}

-A natural -- but in-feasible criterion -- for evaluating the regression discontinuity tree would be minimizing the mean squared error of the estimated CATE on the test sample.
-Let a partition $(\Pi)$ be exogenously given.
-The CATE function $(\tllesti)$ is estimated on $\sest$ and evaluated on $\ste$.
-The in-feasible MSE criterion is
+A natural -- but infeasible criterion -- for evaluating the regression discontinuity tree would be minimizing the mean squared error of the estimated CATE on the test sample.
+First, let a partition $(\Pi)$ and bandwidth $(h)$ be exogenously given, and later we relax these assumptions.
+Consider any sample $\mathcal{S}$, consisting of independent and identically distributed observations $(Y_i,X_i,Z_i)\,;i = 1, \dots, N$.
+The estimated CATE function, $\tllestih$, is estimated on $\sest$ and evaluated on $\ste$.
+The infeasible MSE criterion is

-where $N^{te}$ is the number of observations in the test sample.
-Note, in this formulation, there is an extra adjustment term, $\tau^2(Z_i)$ -- a scalar, independent of $\Pi$.
-Thus, it does not have any effect on the results, but it facilitates theoretical derivations.
-Furthermore, let me emphasize that this in-feasible criterion utilizes both the estimation sample and the test sample in a way that observations are needed to be known for both samples.
+where $N^{te}$ is the number of observations in the test sample and $Z_i$ refers to features also from $\ste$.
+Note, this formulation has an extra adjustment term, $\tau^2(Z_i)$ -- a scalar, independent of $\Pi$.
+Thus, it does not affect the results but facilitates theoretical derivations.
+Furthermore, let us emphasize that this infeasible criterion utilizes both the estimation and test samples in a way that observations need to be known for both samples.

-Calculating this criterion for different exogenously given trees would allow one to find the tree, whose deviation from the true CATE function is the smallest in the test sample.
-The problem is $\tau(\cdot)$ is unknown, thus this criterion is in-feasible.
-Instead -- following \cite{athey2016recursive} -- I minimize the \textit{expected} MSE over the test and estimation samples.
-This formulation has two advantages: i) it gives the best fitting tree for the \textit{expected} test and estimation sample.
-This is favorable because when the tree is grown, both of these samples are locked away from the algorithm (see Section \ref{sec:algorithm}). ii) using this formulation, an estimable criterion can be derived for comparing trees in practice.
+Calculating this criterion for different exogenously given trees and bandwidths would allow one to find the tree and bandwidth whose deviation from the true CATE function is the smallest in the test sample.
+The problem is $\tau(\cdot)$ is unknown; thus, this criterion is infeasible.
+Instead -- following \cite{athey2016recursive} -- we minimize the \textit{expected} MSE over the test and estimation samples.
+This formulation has two advantages: i) it gives the best fitting tree and bandwidth for the \textit{expected} test and estimation sample.
+This is favorable because when the tree is grown and bandwidth is chosen, both samples are locked away from the algorithm; ii) using this formulation, an estimable criterion can be derived for comparing trees and bandwidths.
 The expected MSE criterion is given by

-This paper advocates trees $(\Pi)$, which gives the smallest $EMSE_\tau$ value from all the candidate trees.
-Based on \cite{athey2016recursive}, this EMSE criterion can be decomposed into two terms,\footnote{See the detailed derivations in Appendix \ref{sec:app_d1}.
-To derive an estimable EMSE criterion, the assumption of $\sest$ and $\ste$ being independent of each other is key.} which helps to evaluate why this criterion offers a good choice for selecting a tree.
+This paper advocates trees $(\Pi)$ with unified bandwidth $h$, which gives the smallest $EMSE_\tau$ value from all the candidates.\footnote{An alternative for bandwidths is to use leaf-by-leaf bandwidth $h_j$, that is MSE/CE optimal for each leaf.
+This option is also available in the implementation; however, our simulation result showed that this method has worse sample properties than the unified version.} The EMSE criterion can be decomposed into four terms, see the derivations in the \href{https://github.com/regulyagoston/RD_tree/blob/main/online_appendix.pdf}{online appendix}, under Section B.1.